OSU women's basketball: Beavers finish home stand with rout of Cal State Bakersfield

-Three games into their freshman seasons, guards Greta Kampschroeder and AJ Marotte have established themselves as contributors for the Oregon State women’s basketball team.
+Three games into their freshmen seasons, guards Greta Kampschroeder and AJ Marotte have established themselves as contributors for the Oregon State women’s basketball team.

 Marotte scored a game-high 19 points and Kampschroeder added 13 in the Beavers’ 82-51 victory over Cal State Bakersfield on Saturday afternoon at Gill Coliseum.